ramagotka/project5-material/README.md

 # Android Developer Nanodegree Project5 - Material Designe

-This in one of project for Android Developer Nanodegree.
-It is a responsive multi activity Android application showing articles which follows rules of Material Design.
+This in one of Android Developer Nanodegree projects.
+It is a responsive multi activity Android application which follows the rules of Material Design.